 1.3 Use of the Procedure

 This BSCP must be used to progress all changes to those data items designated as MDD.
 The need to make changes to MDD may be identified by the Panel, one of its Panel Committees, relevant BSC Agents, or Parties, depending upon the nature of the change.
 Appendix 4.1 outlines who can raise an MDD CR and provides a list of MDD Entities.
-In order to progress an MDD CR, the originator is required to complete the MDD CR (using F509/01) together with the valid section from the MDD Entity Form.
+In order to progress an MDD CR, the originator is required to complete the MDD CR (using F509/01) with the aid of the scenarios set out in BSCP509 Appendix 2: MDD Change Request Entity Validation together with the valid section from the MDD Entity Form.
 Appendix 4.4 outlines the MDD Entity forms used by this BSCP.

 There are two key milestones in this BSCP: